-- Rule number 5: Don’t ever place a four fold acca.
-Why bother?
+- Don’t ever place a four-fold acca

 Rule number 1: Only bet for fun and only bet what you can afford to lose

 Stick to a budget and work out what you can part with each month or each week with relative ease.
 If you have kids, a house, a husband or wife, consider their views on how much you gamble and how better the money could be spent.

-First of all ‘your’ team always lets you down, they’ve been doing it for years.
+First of all ‘your’ team always lets you down, they’ve been doing it for years!
 You’ve got a comfortable home game against bottom of the league and an easy 4/5 on to bump up that five-fold and guess what?
 They only go and lose it.

 Rule number 3: Don’t kick off a multiple with the 12:00 lunch-time game

-Unless you’re some kind of football betting guru and you’ve had a text off one of the managers with some insider info, then i’d avoid that game all together!
+Unless you’re some kind of football betting guru then I’d avoid that game all together!
 Trust me, you don’t want to be sat in Wetherspoons with your slips on the table all voided by 14:45 – unbelievable Jeff!

 Rule number 4: Avoid betting on the FA Cup and the League Cup for your own sanity

 The team is probably languishing at the bottom of their own lower league, worst goal difference in the world.
-Yet they turn up to play a premier league team in their double decker bus that they park in front of the goal mouth for 90 mins in whats deemed as the performance of the year.
+Yet they turn up to play a Premier League team in their double decker bus that they park in front of the goal for 90 minutes in what’s deemed as the performance of the year.

 Rule number 5: Don’t ever place a four-fold acca.
 Why bother?

-Those that bet on four folds have likely picked out three odds-on winners like Man City, PSG & Barca all to win, stuck a fiver in the pot only to find its only paying out at evens.
+Those that bet on four-folds have likely picked out three odds-on winners like Man City, PSG & Barca all to win, stuck a fiver in the pot only to find it’s only paying out at evens.
 So they get greedy and shove another team in there to try and bump the price up a bit.

 Rule number 6: When you have pennies left over always put it on a ridiculous acca

 Dream big and pick out that ridiculous acca that might return half a million quid.
 In all seriousness, it’s very likely not to win and you will probably lose that money.
-But for the sake of 73p which you can’t withdraw, It’s worth a special punt.
+But for the sake of 73p, which you can’t withdraw, It’s worth a special punt!